SwastikTripathy/OSINTEL-OS/README.md

 ## Contact

-If you have any questions or comments about OSINT OS, please contact us at [swastiktripathy403@gmail.com](mailto:swastiktripathy403@gmail.com).
+If you have any questions or comments about OSINTEL OS, please contact us at [swastiktripathy403@gmail.com](mailto:swastiktripathy403@gmail.com).